-Another commonly used optimization, batching commands from client to server, has also been implemented using the 9P protocol.
+Another commonly used optimization, batching commands from client to server, has also been implemented within file open/read/write operation handler routines.
 The client can open a distinguished "synthetic" file and batch multiple newline-delimited Quasar metadata update expressions into a single write operation.
+Update expressions include a code word instructing QFS of whether to create a new file, link, or add attributes to an existing file/link.
 Additionally, reading a group of directory entries can be accomplished by a single client command.
 Instead of issuing a single readdir call for every single directory entry, the client can issue a batch-readdir and receive a handle to a synthetic file that includes all directory entries.